Raid on Lowca and Parton: Action

-To target British strategical and military coastal facilities would be a new tactics for the German Imperial Navy, a newly opened warfare gave the opportunity to prove an original plan.
-U-24 submarine under the command of Capitain Rudolf Schneider was tasked to attack by the gunfire of its deck cannon the Harrington Coke factory owned by Workington Iron and Steel Company, producing toluen out of benzene used in production of TNT explosive.
-The factory was built in 1911 in a collaboration with the German companies, which was probably the reason why Harrington Coke should be targeted.
-Area was also expected to be unguarded by the British ships or coastal artillery.
+For the German Imperial Navy, targeting strategic and military facilities on Britain's coast represented a chance to use new tactics on a newly opened war front; it gave German submariners the opportunity to prove an original plan.
+U-boat U-24, under the command of Capitain Rudolf Schneider, was tasked with attacking the Harrington Coke factory, a major producer of toluen (a benzene derivative used in the production of TNT), with fire from its deck gun.
+Owned by the Workington Iron and Steel Company, the factory had been built in 1911 in collaboration with German companies, ready access to detailed maps and schematics presumably being one reason why Harrington Coke was targeted.
+The area was also expected to be unguarded by British ships or coastal artillery.

 In the middle of August 1915 U-24 slipped into the Irish Sea.
-On the dawn of 16 August 1915 the ship intercepted the coast Cumbria and surfaced.
-At about 4:50 crew entered the deck and opened fire from their deck 8.8 cm SK L/30 naval gun on the Harrington Coke factory near Lowca village.
+At dawn on 16 August the boat intercepted the Cumbrian coast and surfaced.
+At about 4:50 crew members came on deck and opened fire 8.8 cm SK L/30 naval gun on the Harrington Coke factory near Lowca village.
 55 shots had been fired, about 13 of them hit the targeted site.
-Later the information spreaded that a quick thinking workers of the plant opened a relief valve which sent up an impressive plume of burning gas simulating an explosion fire, so the submariners thought they had damaged their target enough.
+Later the information spread that a quick thinking workers of the plant opened a relief valve which sent up an impressive plume of burning gas simulating an explosion fire, so the submariners thought they had damaged their target enough.
 About 20 shots were then fired on an inhabited coast side of Lowca and Parton villages.
 U-24 was spotted at sea by two men in an unarmed fishing boat watching.
 Action lasted for about 25 minutes, then U-24 left the coast to continue in hunt for enemy vessels.